 While it's possible, it's not recommended.
 Free VPNs are unsafe; some even sell your data to third parties.
 They also don't usually work with streaming services that broadcast the Masters, plus they're too slow for uninterrupted streaming.
 A premium VPN with a money-back guarantee is a better alternative, as it won't compromise your speed while keeping you safe online.

-To summarize, these are the best VPNs for watching the Masters...
+To summarize, these are the best VPNs to watch the Masters from anywhere...

 Rank